legobmw99/Stormlight/Design.md

 ### Becoming a Surgebinder
 Difficult.
 Perhaps requires certain achievements, as a kind of skill-tree (Oaths).
 Easy way out is to say Honorblades only.
 ### Spren

 * Tiny, cube entities of different colors.
 Spawn randomly?
 Need more thought, but probably will be "tameable" through something heroic, a nether star or something

 ### Implementation

 Two options:

 1. Easy.
 Honorblades only, stormlight is a status effect
 2. Harder.
 Bonding and some sort of NBT data.
 A Capability with several fields - a Type field [1-10], power [0-5] and blade stored [0-1] at least.

 Progression:

+ArgetIstalri#5525:
+> This is gonna sound incredibly random, but have you ever played the 1.7.10 Naruto mod?
+> Essentially, in that mod, there’s a system for the sharingan.
+To “evolve” it, you have to wait a randomized time between 24 and 48 in-game hours.
+Obviously you could make this shorter, but the point is that it’s a “realistic” time to wait before you can evolve it.
+Once the time is reached you have to find a npc spawned at random coordinates, you could probably do the same with a spren npc spawned within 5-10 blocks of the player.
+The spren could give them a task to represent an oath, and then once the task is completed the oath is complete
+> Well, in the mod the task was just to defeat the npc that spawned.
+For the mod, you could probably make the tasks themed around each order.
+So like, Bondsmith would need to get Hero of the Village or sell a certain amount of times to Villagers, while a Windrunner has to kill 5 zombies while a Villager is near them